Fish River Canyon: Permits

-Due to flooding and extremely hot summer temperatures reaching 48 °C in the day and 30 °C at night, permits are only issued between 1 May and 15 September.
+Due to flooding and extremely hot summer temperatures reaching 48 °C during the day and 30 °C at night, permits are only issued between 1 May and 15 September.

 Prior to arriving at Hobas a hiking permit must be obtained from Namibia Wildlife Resorts for groups not smaller than 3 and not larger than 30.
 All hikers must be older than 12 years and a certificate of fitness, completed by a medical doctor, must be presented at the offices of the Ministry of Environment and Tourism at Hobas.

-In recent years the trail has become popular, particularly during school holidays and long weekends, and permits should be requested well in advance.
+In recent years the trail has become popular, particularly during school holidays and long weekends; therefore permits should be requested well in advance.
 Bookings for the following year's season open 1 May.

 Trailhead campgrounds

 Hobas (27.619°S 17.715°E) houses the Ministry of Environment and Tourism offices as well as Namibia Wildlife Resorts offices and a little shop for curiosities and basic necessities.
 Camping underneath Camelthorn trees with ablution blocks is available for hikers who plan to overnight at Hobas.

 The trail ends at ǀAi-ǀAis where a resort with hotel rooms, chalets and camping grounds can be found.

 A shuttle service runs approximately every three hours between ǀAi-ǀAis and Hobas.
 It should be booked in advance through the offices of Namibia Wildlife Resorts at ǀAi-ǀAis.

 The trail

 The trail starts from the car park (27.577°S 17.609°E) 13 kilometres west from Hobas.
 The descent is steep and chains are provided to assist hikers over the first 100 meters.

-Thereafter the unmarked path follows a gravel trail to the beach at the bottom (27.588°S 17.598°E).
+Thereafter the unmarked path follows a gravel trail to the river floor at the bottom (27.588°S 17.598°E).

 On the descent some misleading game trails lead to the north and should be avoided.

 The trail can be divided into three notable sections: